I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-cczerodata.md

 ## -remarks
 The file to be zeroed can be cached or noncached.
 However, if the file is noncached, the values of <i>StartOffset</i> and <i>EndOffset</i> must both be multiples of the volume's sector size.
-(For information about how to determine sector size, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553208">Kernel-Mode Driver Architecture Design Guide</a> and <a href="kernel.kernel_mode_driver_reference">Kernel-Mode Driver Architecture Reference</a>.)
+(For information about how to determine sector size, see the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553208">Kernel-Mode Driver Architecture Design Guide</a> and <a href="https://msdn.microsoft.com/9ca2dfee-abb3-40cb-aa04-b9e1bc0b1fa5">Kernel-Mode Driver Architecture Reference</a>.)

 If a pool allocation failure occurs and <i>Wait</i> was specified as <b>TRUE</b>, <b>CcZeroData</b> raises a STATUS_INSUFFICIENT_RESOURCES exception.
 If a pool allocation failure occurs and <i>Wait</i> was specified as <b>FALSE</b>, <b>CcZeroData</b> returns <b>FALSE</b>, but does not raise an exception.